-Opera Mail used to come built into the Opera web browser – a well-regarded application on desktop and mobile – but now Opera offers the email client as a full-fledged standalone program that is very powerful and have good amount of options.
+Opera Mail used to come built into the Opera web browser – a well-regarded application on desktop and mobile – but now Opera offers the email client as a full-fledged standalone program that is very powerful and has a good amount of options.
 If you’ve used Opera Next Mail, you’ll enjoy the same service, the only difference being not in the web browser anymore.
-It carries a plethora of options, supports all major IMAP and POP email services and its light weight design makes it a good fit even for old machines.
+It carries a plethora of options, supports all major IMAP and POP email services and its lightweight design makes it a good fit even for old machines.

 - The tabbed interface is clean and simple

 - Support for regular mail (POP) and IMAP email accounts